lihom/ollama-git-tools/README.md

 # Ollama Git Tools: Local AI-Powered Git Hooks

 **Ollama Git Tools** brings the power of Large Language Models (LLMs) directly into your local development workflow.
-By leveraging **Ollama** and **CodeLlama**, this repository provides automated code reviews and commit message generation—all running 100% on your machine.
+By leveraging **Ollama** and **gemma3**, this repository provides automated code reviews and commit message generation—all running 100% on your machine.
 No APIs, no tokens, and no code ever leaves your computer.

 ---